dosarf/elm-tree-view/README.md

 Nodes can have custom HTML rendering with messages and interactions on their own.

-To upgradie from using 1.x to 2.0.0, modify 1.x TreeView model declarations like
+To upgrade from using 1.x to 2.0.0, modify 1.x TreeView model declarations like

 ```